SamuelJamesFrost/MagneticTimeCrystals/README.md

 # TODO
 Once something has been completed, add it to `CHANGELOG.md` with the date and some brief description, and tick it off on the TODO list.
 Feel free to add anything.

-- [ ] Custom starting shapes of a particular spin e.g. stars/circles
+- [ ] Custom starting shapes of a particular spin e.g. stars/circles through the use of image rasterisation
+- [ ] Add arguments to be taking in when running file
-- [ ] Implement oscillations in time (because it is a time crystal)
+- [ ] Make a plot as seen in the Gambetta paper 2.(d)
-- [ ] Add ability to simultaneously flip a certain amount of spins
+- [x] Add ability to simultaneously flip a certain amount of spins
+- [x] Implement oscillations in time (because it is a time crystal)
 - [x] Add a magnetic field that favours either spin up or down
 - [x] Add ability to export just graphs where parameters change e.g. Magnetisation vs Temperature - would need to find the number of cycles until it roughly reaches equilibrium, this could be used to find critical temperature etc.
 - [x] Make independent plotting function outside of simulate()